 BetterEvaluation is governed by a Board consisting of six members who bring diverse experience in government, not-for-profit organisations, business enterprises and international development and a shared commitment to improving evaluation.

 Karen Barfoot (Chair)

 Karen Barfoot is a Public Affairs Consultant with broad experience in corporate public affairs, stakeholder engagement and public policy at executive levels in the government, corporate and not for profit sectors, nationally and internationally.

-Gill Callister, Professor (Practice), Associate Dean at ANZSOG and 2019 Public Service Medal recipient, has dedicated her career to improving public policy and service delivery.
+Gill Callister, CEO, Mind Australia and 2019 Public Service Medal recipient, has dedicated her career to improving public policy and service delivery.
 Gill served as Secretary of the Victorian Department of Education and Training (DET) and was the Secretary of the Victorian Department of Human Services.
 Gill is the most recent past President of the Institute of Public Administration Australia (IPAA) (Victoria).
 In 2013 she was named in the Australian Financial Review’s 100 Women of Influence.
 In 2014, Gill was awarded the IPAA National Fellowship award and a Monash University Fellowship, and in 2017 was named as one of the top 50 women in the Victorian public service.
 Gill was the inaugural Chair of the Better Evaluation Ltd Board until mid-2020.

 Dame Karen Sewell

 Dame Karen Sewell has had a career in education and public service spanning 50 years, most recently contributing as a consultant to a number of education and governance activities.